Mistborn: The Well of Ascension: Audiobook

+aren't your average audiobooks—they're full-cast recordings with some sound effects, though they're still nearly unabridged; only a few things such as dialogue tags ("she said") get trimmed out, since by the voice actor you can know who's talking.

+The dramatized adaptation of The Well of Ascension is available in either stereo or 5.1-channel surround sound format.

 Reception

 A reviewer for Publishers Weekly expressed admiration for the second book in the series by writing "this entertaining read will especially please those who always wanted to know what happened after the good guys won."

+The GraphicAudio dramatized adaptation received 5/5 stars from Audio Drama Reviews.